PANGS OF PARTITION… INDIA-PAKISTAN (PART-5)

 Day 8: Hunza Valley

-I had full day to explore the beautiful Hunza valley – the plan of the day was to explore Gojal Village, Passu Cones, Attabad Lake and if possible Sost Border.
+I had a full day to explore the beautiful Hunza valley Pakistan – the plan of the day was to explore Gojal Village, Passu Cones, Attabad Lake, and if possible Sost Border.
 I discussed this plan with the owner of the hotel.
-He suggested that I include Khunjerab pass located at China border in my itinerary.
+He suggested that I include the Khunjerab pass located at the China border in my itinerary.
 This was about 4.5 hrs from my hotel.

-This would be Karakoram Highway at its best, or worst.
+This would be Karakoram Highway at its best, or worst, in Pakistan.
 Passing through the world’s most unforgiving terrains, this would be a real test of XUV’s prowess and my expertise as a driver.
-It was morning 06.00 hrs when I left the hotel for Khunjerab pass.
+It was morning 06.00 hrs when I left the hotel for the Khunjerab pass.
 I planned to cover Passu cones and Attabad lake while returning from the pass.
-The quality of highway was amazing…butter smooth.
-I was already driving in 60s.
+The quality of the highway was amazing…butter smooth.
+I was already driving in the 60s.
 There were frequent twists and turns but the road wasn’t too narrow so it was easy to drive fast.
-Soon I drove past Attabad Lake, Passu and Khyber.
-The tank and tummy were almost full and I didn’t stop at all as I wanted to reach Khunjerab pass quickly.
-After continuous driving for 4 hrs, I reached China border at an elevation of 16010 ft.
-At the top, it was cloudy and bone chilling cold.
+Soon I drove past Attabad Lake, Passu, and Khyber.
+The tank and tummy were almost full and I didn’t stop at all as I wanted to reach Khunjerab pass on Pakistan side quickly.
+After continuous driving for 4 hrs, I reached the Pakistan–China border at an elevation of 16010 ft.
+At the top, it was cloudy and bone-chilling cold.

-Passu Cones a succession of dozens of cone like narrow peaks also known as Passu cathedral.
-Opposite the cathedral is Passu Sar, a snow capped mountain and the glacier which forms it’s base.
+Passu Cones a succession of dozens of cone-like narrow peaks also known as Passu cathedral.
+Opposite the cathedral is Passu Sar, a snow-capped mountain and the glacier which forms its base in Pakistan.

 Source of Information: https://urbanduniya.com/pakistantraveller/the-spectacular-unknown-passu-cones/